Zoom Technical Program Manager Salary in Greater Bengaluru | ₹5.55M-₹5.55M+ | Levels.fyi

 Technical Program Manager compensation in Greater Bengaluru at Zoom totals ₹5.55M per year for ZP4.
-View the base salary, stock, and bonus breakdowns for Zoom's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Zoom's total compensation packages.
 Last updated: 11/6/2025

 Level Name